teknologika/spec-server/docs/llm-guidance.md

 After thorough design discussion:

 ```
-Based on our design discussion, I'll document the technical approach for this feature.
+Based on our design discussion, I'll document the technical approach for this feature using the enhanced Intent/Goals/Logic format.

 <function_calls>
 <invoke name="update_spec_document">